2012 LATAM Challenge Series

-2012 LATAM Challenge Series season is the fifth season of LATAM Challenge Series.
-The season started on April 22 in Guadalajara, and will finish on November 25 in Puebla.
-There will be nine double events, seven in Mexico and two in United States (both in Texas).
+The 2012 LATAM Challenge Series season is the fifth season of the LATAM Challenge Series.
+The season started on April 22 in Guadalajara and will finish on November 25 in Puebla.
+There will be nine double-header events, seven in Mexico and two in the United States (both in Texas).
 The defending champion Giancarlo Serenelli migrated to Auto GP and GP2.

 Drivers

 The car will not have changes in this season.
 The cars were powered by 2019 cm^{3} L4 Volkswagen FSI Motors.
 Tatuus chassis are used.
 Kumho Tires supplies the tires Kumho Ecsta.